 'The second wife, the short one from over there, was sleeping.
 She was sleeping at night, dreaming.
-She dreamed that your father looked at her...').
+She dreamed that your father looked at her....'

-$Y_A$ uses an explicit noun to introduce new participants (MOTHER, ABDULLAH), third person pronouns to maintain reference to them and other participants in the discourse (the mother; Abdullah; and the brother;), a second person pronoun and a deictic for the school at Segev Shalom.
+Y_A uses an explicit noun to introduce new participants (MOTHER, ABDULLAH), third person pronouns directed at different points in space to maintain reference to them and other participants in the discourse (the mother; Abdullah; and the brother), a second person pronoun and a deictic for the school at Segev Shalom.
 This intricate use of nouns and pronouns makes the text clear and cohesive.
 Without pronouns, referent identity can be established and maintained only by using explicit nouns.
-However, $O_S$ and $O_T$ not only use very few pronouns, they also use very few nouns, resulting in texts which are vaguer and rely heavily on shared knowledge for interpretation.
-Some pronominal pointing signs in $Y_A$ 's narrative are shown in Figure 6.
+However, O_S and O_T not only use very few pronouns, they also use very few nouns, resulting in texts which are vaguer and rely heavily on shared knowledge for interpretation.
+Some pronominal pointing signs in Y_A 's narrative are shown in Fig. 6.